Z3R0ZZZ/Zeroz-Sec-Notes/note/ctf/HACKDAY_2025/Final/Ransom.md

 The goal of this challenge was to decrypt `flag.txt`, which was encrypted by the `challenge` binary.

+You can download this challenge here : [Ransom](challenges/challenge)

 A date is also mentionned : 2025-03-26 22:11:00 this will be usefull

+Tool used : Binary ninja

 To do this, I need to analyze the ransomware written in C++: